-- There is no violation of copyright infringement, so no risk of being fined or incarcerated.
+- There is no violation of copyright infringement, so no risk of being fined.

-- A variety of the latest and most popular music is available from legal paid websites, so you can get high-quality recordings from reliable sources.
+- A variety of the latest and most popular music is available from authorized paid websites, so you can get high-quality recordings from reliable sources.

 - You don’t have to worry about downloading viruses and malware when you download from legal sites.

-- The prices on legal sites are relatively inexpensive, outweighing the hefty costs you could take on if you’re sued for illegal downloading.
+- The prices on legal sites are relatively inexpensive, outweighing the hefty costs you could take on if you’re sued for illegitimate downloading.

 It just makes more sense to play fair.